buffy007/garni/README.md

 Now you should find file **garni.json** in data directory
 > myweb.com/weatherstation/data/garni.json

-In garni.json file you will see these information
+In garni.json file you should see these information
 >{"manufacturer":"Garni"}

+Also, this is output of php script.
+You should see same information in your browser.
+If you want switch off this output, please comment this line in php script
+>//echo $export;

-If you see correct testing information, try start your Garni Meteo device.
+If you see correct testing information in browser and also in file, try start your Garni Meteo device.
 You should see in garni.json data values from your device.

 ## Known bugs
 - there is problem if you use SSL on your server.
 You need to use port 80